The Fall of Crozer Health

 Wendy Dean, MD

-Dr. Wendy Dean practiced emergency medicine and psychiatry, spent a decade as a US Army civilian, deeply involved in medical innovation, and was an executive in a half-billion-dollar nonprofit.
+Dr. Wendy Dean practiced emergency medicine and psychiatry, spent a decade as a US Army civilian deeply involved in medical innovation, and was an executive in a half-billion-dollar nonprofit.
 When the challenges of getting high quality healthcare nearly cost her physician husband his life, Dr. Dean left that work to change healthcare.
 She is now the leading voice for reframing health worker distress to include moral injury.
-She cofounded and leads Moral Injury of Healthcare, a 501c3 nonprofit, is the author of, If I Betray These Words, and cohost of the Moral Matters and WCC podcasts.
+She cofounded and leads Moral Injury of Healthcare, a 501c3 nonprofit, is the author of, If I Betray These Words, and also cohosts the Moral Matters and WCC podcasts.

 Matt Ramsey, MD